Slaviša Ristić: North Kosovo crisis

 In May 2012, municipal authorities in Zubin Potok and the neighbouring community of Zvečan organized new local elections, as their mandates from the previous cycle were drawing to a close.
 The broader diplomatic situation had changed since 2008, and these elections were not recognized as legitimate by either Belgrade or Priština.
-The DSS won another majority victory in Zubin Potok and Ristić once again continued as mayor.
+The DSS won another majority victory in Zubin Potok and Ristić once again continued to serve as mayor.
 Despite its opposition to the vote, the Serbian government did not overturn the results.

 The Belgrade and Priština governments agreed to a system of integrated border management in northern Kosovo later in late 2012.
 Ristić and other Kosovo Serb leaders met with Tadić's successor Tomislav Nikolić and Serbian prime minister Ivica Dačić prior to the implementation of the new system.
 After the meeting, Ristić was quoted as saying, "If we receive some sort of guarantee that we will not pay customs at the borders to the sham state of Kosovo, that no one will force us to change our citizenships and personal documents, then we will certainly not create any problems [...]
 We do not plan to create problems anyhow, apart from exercising our right to pursue the peaceful protests because we cannot allow anyone to force Priština's will upon us."
-He later led a further round of protests at the border crossing when these guarantees were not provided, though in December 2012 he acknowledged that there was insufficient popular turnout from the Serb community for the protests to continue.
+He later led a further round of protests at the border crossing when these guarantees were not provided, though in December 2012 he acknowledged that there was insufficient popular turnout from within the Serb community for the protests to continue.

 Opposition to the 2013 Brussels Agreement

-Ristić criticized the absence of Kosovo Serb voices from the negotiations that led to the 2013 Brussels Agreement, which normalized some relations between Serbia and Kosovo while leaving larger questions on the status of the territory unresolved.
+Ristić criticized the absence of Kosovo Serb voices from the negotiations that led to the 2013 Brussels Agreement, which normalized some relations between Belgrade and Priština while leaving larger questions on the status of the territory unresolved.
 He ultimately rejected the agreement and led protests against its implementation.
 He was quoted as saying, "It is not an agreement, it is a surrender; they have killed the state in these parts and betrayed Serbs in Kosovo-Metohija."

 Serbian political leaders such as Dačić and Aleksandar Vučić later took part in discussions with Ristić and other Kosovo Serb leaders in a bid to win their support for the agreement.
 These talks were unsuccessful.
-Ristić also rejected the Serbian government's call for Kosovo Serbs to participate in the 2013 local elections in Kosovo overseen by the Priština government, describing this course of action as "collective suicide."
+Ristić also rejected the Serbian government's call for Kosovo Serbs to participate in the 2013 local elections in Kosovo overseen by the Priština government.

 The Serbian government dissolved the municipal assemblies of Zubin Potok and three other Serb municipalities in northern Kosovo in September 2013, bringing Ristić's tenure as mayor to an end.
-Despite Ristić's opposition, several members of the Serb community participated in the local elections later in the year.
+Despite Ristić's opposition, several members of the Serb community participated in the local elections overseen by Priština later in the year.